 At Southern Union, a general education degree and short certificate may be earned entirely through distance education.
 These are the Associate in Science Degree, a 60-64 credit hour associate degree consisting of general education core courses, and the General Education Short Certificate that requires a minimum of 29 credit hours of coursework.
 (Stay tuned for additional online degrees/certificates as our online offerings are constantly increasing.)

 Students who enroll in an online course are responsible for having enough computer skills to accomplish the tasks that will be expected of them.
 The student should be aware that online instructors are not responsible for teaching these skills within the course.
-If you do not possess the following skills, you may want to take a computer class to increase your computer knowledge before you attempt an online class.
+If you do not possess these technical skills, you may want to take a computer class to increase your computer knowledge before you attempt an online class.

-In addition to possessing the technical skills needed to be successful, you also must have access to required technology.
-Check out these requirements before you register for online courses so that you can be successful!
+In addition to possessing the technical skills needed to be successful, you also must have access to the required technology.
+Check out these technology requirements before you register for online courses so that you can be successful!

 - Frequently Asked Question (FAQ's) about Distance Education

 - Course Schedule Lookup

 - Online free tutoring through Tutor.com (link also available in Canvas course)

 - Online Tutoring through PrepStep (link on library webpage)

 - Security and Privacy in Online Courses